South Atlantic Water Science Center - Georgia

 Chattahoochee River Flood Tracking for Metropolitan Atlanta

 The U.S. Geological Survey (USGS)—in cooperation with other Federal, State, and local agencies—operates a flood monitoring system in the Chattahoochee River Basin.
-This system is a network of 35 automated river stage stations that transmit stage data through satellite telemetry to the USGS Georgia Water Science Center in Atlanta.
+This system is a network of 35 automated river stage stations that transmit stage data through satellite telemetry to the USGS South Atlantic Water Science Center - Georgia in Atlanta.
 Charts for 16 of these stations are shown on this Web site.
 During floods, the public and emergency response agencies use this information to make decisions about road closures, evacuations, and other public safety issues.
 The emergency phone number for your area is listed on the more information Web page.

 Flood maps and publications from the Federal Emergency Management Agency (FEMA) and the Federal Insurance Administration are available for review at the local Department of Public Works, Building Permit offices, and local public libraries.
 The local Department of Public Works and Building Permit office provides flood zone determinations.
 Research the information provided at these offices before you build or make any attempt to flood proof your home or property.